donhatch/ShephardsPlayApplet/README.md

   there is a sweep direction and an unfolding in which the faces and folds follow the sweep direction [false, counterexample: sufficiently many copies of FaceSweepKiller in varying directions]

+* Every vertex sweep aligned unfolding is a face sweep aligned unfolding.
+  [false, counterexample: consider a vertex with one edge southwest and two edges northeast, the lower one of the northeast edges cut. this is a vertex sweep but not a face sweep.]

+* If there's a good vertex upward sweep aligned unfolding, then there's a good face upward sweep aligned unfolding.
+  [false, counterexample: FaceSweepNotVertexSweepKiller]

 CONJECTURES ABOUT REFINEMENTS: